 After more than two decades with the ADL’s Center on Extremism, Marilyn Mayo is an expert on right-wing extremists in the United States, ranging from white supremacists to anti-immigrant groups.
 She discussed the activities of hate groups and movements across the country as well as what we can do about it.

 Dr. Laura Warren Hill discussed the history of racism and the black freedom struggle in Rochester and its effects today.

 FIRST BREAKOUT SESSIONS

 White Supremacy & The Great Replacement Theory

-Participants will learn the historical context of the white supremacy movement, what it looks like in today’s mainstream society, and the role the Great Replacement Theory plays in motivating extremist radicalization and violence.
+Participants learned the historical context of the white supremacy movement, what it looks like in today’s mainstream society, and the role the Great Replacement Theory plays in motivating extremist radicalization and violence.

 Understanding & Affirming Transgender, Non Binary, & Gender Nonconforming Identities